-Pronator Syndrome is caused by a compression of the median nerve at the elbow or upper forearm (the proximal median nerve).
+Pronator syndrome is caused by a compression of the median nerve at the elbow or upper forearm (the proximal median nerve).
 It mimics the symptoms of carpal tunnel syndrome, which is a compression of the median nerve at the wrist (the distal median nerve).

 EMG/NCV (electromyogram and nerve conduction studies) testing may be done, usually to discover or rule out carpal tunnel syndrome.
-Examining subtle aspects of the test results, like the locations of muscle fibrillations, help point a hand specialist toward Pronator Syndrome.
+Examining subtle aspects of the test results, like the locations of muscle fibrillations, help point a hand specialist toward pronator syndrome.

 About the Endoscopic Assisted Pronator Release

-This procedure involves a small incision on the underside of the upper forearm or elbow region, and utilizes an endoscopy with a camera to guide the surgeon into the area of constricting tissues.
+This procedure involves a small incision on the underside of the upper forearm or elbow region, and utilizes an endoscope with a camera to guide the surgeon into the area of constricting tissues.
 The surgeon identifies the nerve and uses instruments to detach the tissues and free up (release) the nerve.